 Johanna received her M.Sc. in sustainable innovation from Utrecht University in the Netherlands.
 She first worked with The Democracy Collaborative as a Master’s student while conducting research on how public ownership of electric utilities can be used as a strategy for energy democracy.
 She also has a B.A. in Environmental Policy from Barnard College, where she was an Athena Scholar for Women’s Leadership.
 She has organized around climate both in the United States and the Netherlands and most recently worked on divestment campaigns for pension funds, universities, and cultural institutions alongside groups such as Fossil Free NL and BothENDS.
 She was previously an Earth Science Information Partners (ESIP) Fellow, working to bridge the gap between scientists and society.

-- Progressive Review
+- Community Development Innovation Review

 If climate planning efforts do not take concerns around equity, justice, and power into consideration during implementation, they have the potential to further segregate U.S. cities; contribute to widening economic, social, and health inequality; and even, in the extreme, create wealthy, ecological enclaves disconnected from the rest of society.

 California’s recent blackout shows how desperately we need to replace private utilities with community-controlled, publicly-owned, green energy systems.

 “I can’t say how frustrated I am,” says a city councilor in Paradise, a town that was completely razed by the 2018 fires caused by PG&E.